LukaszStankiewicz/Agent-based-model-of-natural-meritocracy/README.md

 There are two basic ways of using the model:

 #### Animated:
-in agent based modelling, looking at the model working in real-time can be very important for analysis.
+In agent based modelling, looking at the model working in real-time can help in analysis.
 That being said the model here is rather boring to observe (farms grow then stop growing), but having a look might still be helpful to get a feel about its inner workings.

 Animated models are used for presentation rather then analysis (altought the model outcome can be saved).
-In order to initialie a model, you have to use commands:
+In order to initiate a model, you have to use command:

 > sim = Simulator_simple_git()

-This launches the main class of the model.
+And then launch a graphical simulation using:

 > sim.start_simulation()

-This launches the graphical simulation.
+In order to save the outcome, use:

+> sim.save_model_run()

+#### Headless:
+This allows to run scenarios with the same parameters many times, saving the outcome of the model.

+In order to initiate a headless model, you have to use a function:

+> save_multi_sims()

+The model will be run and the final outcome saved automatically, with file name that encodes all the parameters of the model.

+In order to load the saved outcomes as a numpy array, use function:

+> load_multiple()

+## Model and function parameters

+There are many variales that define the way model is run, they can be changed, when the animated or headless model is initialized.

+The variables are:

+### seed_population
+How many agents are created and take part in the model run.
+Default: 1000.

+### agent_speed
+How far does the agent travel when it cannot find a place free for farming.
+Agents travel by a random value in range -speed / + speed simulatenously on x and y axes.
+Unit is a percent of the model plane size.
+Default: 5.

+### plane_size
+How big, in arbitrary units is the square plane on which agents work.
+Default: 1000.

+### agent_contact_range
+How far should one agent be from another in order to decide that it is not to close to farm.
+Unit is the model plane size.
+Default: 0.001.

+### contact_range_falloff
+If higher then zero agent_contact_range falls each time step by contact_range_falloff percent.
+Default: 0.

+### mean_merit
+The mean value of agents merit variable.
+The merit variable has a normal distribution based on this and next parameter.
+Default: 1.

+### merit_deviation
+Standard deviation of the merit variable.
+Default: 0.2.

+### model_type
+Takes values of 0 or 1.
+Determines what kind of capital accumulation takes place when agents work.
+Value of 0 means additive accumulation, each time step capital grows by merit parameter * 2.
+Value of 1 is expotential accumulation.
+Each time step the capital is multiplied by 1 + merit parameter divided by 100.
+Default: 1.

+### iterations_per_frame
+How many time steps are simulated each time the agents are updated.
+It should take small values for animation, where it defines how many time steps ahead each new frame jumps (Default: 1 when using sim.start_simulation() function).
+In headless mode it defines the limit of time steps for each simulation - and it should be large enough for all agents to reach the end state (Default: 25000 when using save_multi_sims() function).

+### wall_stop
+Should the walls stop the growth of the agents.
+0 means no, 1 means yes.
+Default: 0.